On the homotopy theory for Lie $\infty$-groupoids, with an application to integrating $L_\infty$-algebras: Introduction

 \subsection{Summary of main results}

 In Theorem \ref{thm:icfo_struct}, we show that Lie $n$-groupoids form what we call---for lack of better terminology---an ``incomplete category of fibrant objects'' (iCFO) for a homotopy theory.
-Just like in a CFO, there are two distinguished classes of morphisms in an iCFO: weak equivalences and fibrations, and as usual, the morphisms which lie in the intersection of the two are called acyclic fibrations.
+Just like in a category of fibrant objects, an iCFO is equipped with two important classes of morphisms: weak equivalences and fibrations, and as usual, the morphisms which lie in the intersection of the two are called acyclic fibrations.
 The axioms of an iCFO (Def.\ \ref{def:catfibobj}) are identical to those of a CFO, except we do not assume the existence of pullbacks---even along fibrations.
 We define the weak equivalences of Lie $n$-groupoids to be those smooth simplicial morphisms which correspond, via the Yoneda embedding, to ``stalkwise weak equivalences'' between the associated simplicial sheaves.
 Stalkwise weak equivalences (Def.\ \ref{def:stalk_weq}) are a natural choice for weak equivalences between simplicial sheaves, appearing in the work of Brown \cite{Brown:1973}, and specifically in diffeo-geometric contexts in the work of Dugger \cite{Dugger:1999}, Nikolaus, Schreiber, and Stevenson \cite{NSS:2015}, and Freed and Hopkins \cite{Freed-Hopkins:2013}

 The fibrations in our iCFO structure for Lie $n$-groupoids are the ``Kan fibrations'' (Def.\ \ref{def:Kan_arrow}) introduced by Henriques.
 The acyclic fibrations are, by definition, those Kan fibrations which are also stalkwise weak equivalences.
 However, we show in Prop.\ \ref{prop:hypercover} and Prop.\ \ref{cor:1} that any morphism which is both a Kan fibration and a stalkwise weak equivalence is a hypercover (Def.\ \ref{def:equivalence}).
 This is because the category of Banach manifolds can be given the structure of what we call a ``locally stalkwise pretopology'' (Def.\ \ref{def:LSW_covers}).
 This is a diffeo-geometric result, and relies on the fact that the inverse function theorem holds for Banach manifolds.
 And so the acyclic fibrations in our iCFO structure are precisely the hypercovers, just like in the work of Behrend and Getzler.
 Hence, using their results, we demonstrate in Sec.\ \ref{sec:more-on-w-eq} that the weak equivalences between Lie $n$-groupoids can be characterized completely by combinatorial data that only involves maps between Banach manifolds.
 No reference to simplicial sheaf theory is actually needed.